 - To comply with any legal obligation, for example if we are under a duty of law to pass it on to relevant law enforcement agencies and government bodies.

-We use these cookies to allow our online basket to function and for tracking how customers use our website so we can make relevant updates and improvements.
+We use these cookies for tracking how customers use our website so we can make relevant updates and improvements.